shahendahatem/Udacity-news-log-analysis-project-/README.md

 ## Project Requirements
 The main task of this project is a reporting tool that uses information from a database called news that contain three tables :

-1.The `authors table` includes information about the authors of articles.
+1. The `authors table` includes information about the authors of articles.
-2.The `articles table` includes the articles themselves.
+2. The `articles table` includes the articles themselves.
-3.The `log table includes` one entry for each time a user has accessed the site.
+3. The `log table includes` one entry for each time a user has accessed the site.

 The reporting tool should answer the following questions: